ARIES-Embedded/meta-aries/README.md

 ==========

-This layer provides support for ARIES Embedded Mxx SoM and Mxx EVK for OE-core/Yocto 4.0 (kirkstone).
+This layer provides support for ARIES Embedded Mxx SoM and Mxx EVK for OE-core/Yocto 4.0 (Kirkstone).

 The following boards are supported:

   * MCVEVK and MCVEVP

-Note: for now, only the MCVEVK and MCVEVP is supported!
-We are working on the upgrade of the BSP for the following boards... stay tuned!
+  * MAXEVK
   * M28EVK
   * M53EVK
   * MA5D4EVK

-  * MAXEVK
+The Liunx Kernel versions 5.10 and 5.15 are supported.
+By default the Linux version 5.10 is built.

 This Yocto layer could be used to build an embedded Linux distribution as shown below.
 The example is for the MCVEVP.
 For other EVKs just